Lemoncode/react-by-sample/04 Callback/readme.md

 npm install
 ```

-- Since we are going to use an internal handler, we'll transform the `NameEditComponent`
-from a stateless component into a class component, then we will add some refactor on the naming.
+- Since we are going to use an internal handler, we'll transform the `NameEditComponent` from a stateless component into a class component, then we will add some refactor on the naming.

- The `nameEdit.tsx` file should looks like this:
+ The `nameEdit.tsx` file should look like this:

 _nameEdit.tsx_